dylan-lang/binary-data/documentation/source/reference.rst

 Extending Binary Data Formats
 -----------------------------

-This domain specific language defines a subclass of :class:`<container-frame>`, and all required boilerplate.
+This domain-specific language defines a subclass of :class:`<container-frame>`, and all required boilerplate.

 .. macro:: define binary-data